 - All 50 states offer at least one AARP Medigap plan for purchase.

 An AARP Medicare plan may be available to you if you are an AARP member.
-Medicare Advantage and Medicare supplement (Medigap) plans are provided by UnitedHealthcare, which is an insurance provider AARP partners with.
+UnitedHealthcare offers Medicare Advantage and Medicare Supplement (Medigap) plans.
+UnitedHealthcare is an insurance company that AARP works with.

 Private insurance companies offer supplemental coverage in the form of Medigap policies.
 Medigap is a supplement to traditional Medicare that is designed to fill in some of the financial gaps left by Medicare Parts A and B. Copays, coinsurance, and deductibles are all examples of this type of out-of-pocket cost.